England | Scotland | Wales | Northern Ireland | Ireland

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

-This new system will give you more control.
-Under the current system, many patients have reported that they have built up a large stock of unused medicine that they did not request.
+Under the previous system, many patients had reported that they had built up a large stock of unused medicine that they did not request.
 This could not be stored safely and used within date.
-This change will address this serious safety concern.
+The change to how patients/carers now order medication has addressed this serious safety concern.

-This change will also mean that your GP practice will have a clearer picture of the medicines you do and do not use.
+By ordering medications this way also means that your GP practice will have a clearer picture of the medicines you do and do not use.
 This will help with your discussions during your medication review.

 Finally, it is important that NHS money is used as efficiently as possible.
 Medicines waste costs the NHS in Rotherham £1.5 million every year!
 This change will reduce medicines waste, allowing monies to fund other services to improve the health of the people of Rotherham.